 Step One: Figure Out Exactly What’s Happening

 Is your air conditioner blowing cold but not cooling the house?
 Or is it not blowing at all?
+Or maybe worst, your air conditioner is blowing smoke?
 These are two very different issues with different solutions.
 As such, before you do anything, pay close attention to your air conditioner.
 If it’s consistently silent regardless of how low your thermostat is, proceed to the “Not Blowing At All” section.
 If your air conditioner is blowing cold but not cooling your house, proceed to that section.

 As you read these steps, keep in mind that there’s only so much you can really do as someone untrained to repair air conditioners.
 While it’s likely these quick steps will solve your issue, give our air conditioning specialists in Phoenix a call.